Aging Hearts and Arteries: A Scientific Quest

 Systolic blood pressure is largely determined by the stiffness of the arteries and the amount of blood pumped through them during a heart beat.
 Many doctors once believed that as we got older our bodies needed increased systolic blood pressure to push blood through stiffened arteries.
 But researchers now know that this increase is not normal, and that high blood pressure at any age significantly increases the risk of heart attack, strokes, and kidney failure.

 Today, most experts recommend that blood pressure not exceed 120/80 mmHg.
-Smoking, high cholesterol, and diabetes can elevate the risk of developing high blood pressure.
 Check your blood pressure regularly.
 If it is elevated, talk with your doctor.
 Exercise, dietary changes and, in some cases, medication can make a difference.

 Stuck in the Middle with You